 In that water.

-Beowulf , as if to say “We don’t have much choice, do we?” dives in.
+As if to say “We don’t have much choice, do we?”
+Beowulf dives in.
 But the sword he used to slay the son is like a toy against the mother.
-In short, Beowulf finds the mother’s own sword and brings her to a gruesome end.
+In short, he finds the mother’s own sword and brings her to a gruesome end.
 He surfaces to present the victorious sword to Hrothgar only to watch it dissolve to the hilt, never to be used again.
 To Whyte, it is telling that our tried and true strategies must sometimes be abandoned as we dive into the dark lake to pursue “the living incarnation of our disowned side.”

 In these first two chapters, Whyte issues a call to awaken the soul, for he sees no other way to tap into the creativity necessary to take on these new challenges.
 And while that may sound right and good, quoting Dante, he observes that often we awake in the dark: